-We next determined whether the two oncogenic FOXM1 isoforms (i.e. FOXM1B and FOXM1C) are expressed in ALK+ ALCL.
-Since these isoforms are known to share a similar molecular weight and cannot be readily distinguished from each other by western blots, we performed RT-PCR.
-Using a specific primer set that is designed to detect both FOXM1B and FOXM1C (19), we found that the expression of these two isoforms was detectable in all 4/4 ALK+ ALCL cell lines tested (Figure 1B).
-Again, no FOXM1 signal was detectable in PBMC.
-Jurkat cells and the PCR products from commercially available FOXM1B and FOXM1C expression vectors served as the positive controls.
+In order to determine whether both oncogenic FOXM1 isoforms (i.e. FOXM1B and FOXM1C) are expressed in NPM-ALK+ ALCL, RT-PCR was performed using a specific primer set that is designed to detect both FOXM1B and FOXM1C (19) (since these isoforms are known to share a similar molecular weight and cannot be readily distinguished from each other by western blot).
+Expression of both isoforms was detectable in all 4 NPM-ALK+ ALCL cell lines tested but not PBMC (Figure 1B).
+Jurkat cells and the PCR products from commercially available FOXM1B and FOXM1C expression vectors served as positive controls.

-Since FOXM1 is a transcription factor, we questioned if this protein is transcriptionally active.
-In support of the concept that FOXM1 is transcriptionally active, FOXM1 was found to be localized to the nuclei of ALK+ ALCL cells, as shown in our nuclear/cytoplasmic fractionation experiments (Figure 1C).
-Histone deacetylase (HDAC) and α-actinin served as the controls for the efficiency of the nuclear/cytoplasmic fractionation.
-When we transfected a FOXM1 luciferase reporter into ALK+ ALCL cells, we found a significantly higher level of luciferase activity compared to the negative control (Figure 1D).
+Since FOXM1 is a transcription factor, its transcriptional activity was assessed.
+In support of the concept that FOXM1 is transcriptionally active, FOXM1 was found to be localized to the nuclei of NPM-ALK+ ALCL cells, as shown by nuclear/cytoplasmic fractionation experiments (Figure 1C).
+Histone deacetylase (HDAC) and α-actinin served as controls for the efficiency of the nuclear/cytoplasmic fractionation protocol.
+When a FOXM1 luciferase reporter was transfected into NPM-ALK+ ALCL cells, a significantly higher level (p<xxx) of luciferase activity was observed compared to the negative control (Figure 1D).

-To evaluate FOXM1 expression in ALK+ ALCL tumors, we performed immunohistochemistry applied to six cases of paraffin-embedded ALK+ ALCL tumors.
-In all cases, a high expression of nuclear FOXM1 staining was identified in virtually all neoplastic lymphoid cells whereas the surrounding small lymphocytes showed no definitive staining (Figure 2A, 2B).
-In a reactive tonsil, FOXM1 immunostaining was located mostly in centroblasts in the germinal centers; small lymphocytes in the mantle zones and the inter-follicular space were largely negative (Figure 2C, 2D).
-We also performed FOXM1 immunohistochemistry using 4 tumors arising in NPM-ALK transgenic mice, a study model previously published (20).
-FOXM1 was found to be highly expressed in the nuclei of these ALK-expressing tumor cells; the surrounding benign cells were negative (Figure 2E, 2F).
+To evaluate FOXM1 expression in primary ALK+ ALCL tumors, immunohistochemistry (IHC) was conducted of six cases of formalin-fixed, paraffin-embedded tissue.
+In all cases, high expression of nuclear FOXM1 staining was identified in virtually all neoplastic lymphoid cells whereas the surrounding non-malignant small lymphocytes showed no definitive staining (Figures 2A and 2B).
+In a reactive tonsil, FOXM1 immunostaining was located mostly in centroblasts in the germinal centers and small lymphocytes in the mantle zones, but the inter-follicular spaces were largely negative (Figures 2C and 2D).
+Similar results were obtained on IHC of 4 tumors arising in NPM-ALK transgenic mice, a study model previously published (20); FOXM1 was found to be highly expressed in the nuclei of these ALK-expressing tumor cells with the surrounding benign cells being negative (Figures 2E and 2F).

-2) Downregulation of FOXM1 using shRNA can effectively inhibit cell growth and clonogenicity of ALK+ ALCL cells
+2) Inhibition of expression of FOXM1 inhibits cell growth and the clonogenicity of NPM-ALK+ ALCL cell lines

-To understand the biological significance of FOXM1 in ALK+ ALCL, we knocked down FOXM1 in SupM2 and UCONN-L2 cells using two different short hairpin RNA (shRNA).
-As shown in Figure 3A and 3B, efficient FOXM1 knockdown was achieved by using both shRNA species, although the efficiency of knockdown was higher in SupM2 cells as compared to UCONN-L2 cells.
-As shown in Figure 3C and Figure 3D, shRNA-induced downregulation of FOXM1 resulted in significant inhibition of the growth of SupM2 and UCONN-L2 cells on day 4 and day 6, as measured by using the trypan blue exclusion assay.
-Cells infected with shRNA against the green fluorescence protein (GFP) served as the negative controls.
-On day 6, the decrease in the number of viable SupM2 cells was in the range of 80-90%. shRNA mediated knockdown of FOXM1 in UCONN-L2 cells also resulted in a significant decrease in cell growth (~50% on day 6), although the extent was not as profound as that seen in SupM2 cells, probably due to the fact that the efficiency of the transduction was not as high in this cell line, as mentioned above.
+To understand the biological significance of FOXM1 in NPM-ALK+ ALCL, FOXM1 expression was suppressed in SupM2 and UCONN-L2 cells using two different short hairpin RNAs (shRNA).
+As shown in Figures 3A and 3B, efficient FOXM1 knockdown was achieved by using both shRNA species, although the efficiency of knockdown was higher in SupM2 cells as compared to UCONN-L2 cells. shRNA-induced downregulation of FOXM1 resulted in significant inhibition of the growth of SupM2 and UCONN-L2 cells on days 4 and 6, as determined following trypan blue exclusion (p<xxx, Figure 3C and 3D).
+Cells infected with shRNA against the green fluorescence protein (GFP) served as the negative control.
+On day 6, the decrease in the number of viable SupM2 cells was in the range of 80-90%. shRNA mediated knockdown of FOXM1 in UCONN-L2 cells also resulted in a significant decrease in cell growth (~50% on day 6), although the extent was not as profound as that seen in SupM2 cells, probably due to the fact that inhibition of FOXM1 in this cell line was not as efficient.